alfonsomzrtt/acoustic-level-monitoring/README.md

     <br>
     <em>source: https://docs.cirkitdesigner.com/component/f5a2b2c1-1830-47a0-bebd-4ccef6a7babd/inmp441-front-mic</em>
 </p>
+The system operates in **I2S Standard Mode (Philips)**, allowing for a direct 24-bit digital stream from the MEMS sensor to the ESP32's internal DMA buffer.

 | INMP441 Pin | ESP32 Pin | Function | Description |
 | :--- | :--- | :--- | :--- |